Power Generation Project

 KPUB’s rates are designed to recover the cost of serving each customer class.
 We purchase power for our customers from diverse, competitive sources to ensure the best rates possible.
 KPUB powers our customers’ homes and businesses with some of the lowest electricity rates in Texas and across the entire U.S.

 KPUB has a power supply contract that is ending in the next few years, which supplies a large portion of our current power supply portfolio.
-Our utility is taking the first steps in a lengthy process of exploring the possibility of owning its own generation.
+Our utility is currently moving forward with the development of a KPUB owned generation project.
 This strategic move has been a long-term consideration for the electric utility company for several decades.

-The energy market has become increasingly volatile, and we are exploring the possibility of owning our generation because we feel it would better position KPUB to continue to maintain stable rates for our customers for decades to come.
-Click here to learn more about this topic.
+With the energy market growing increasingly volatile, we believe that owning our own generation resources will place KPUB in a stronger position to continue to maintain stable rates for our customers for decades to come.

 Public Presentations